cypress-io/cypress-documentation/source/api/commands/route2.md

   send(staticResponse: StaticResponse): void

   /**
     * Continue the HTTP response to the browser, including any modifications made to `res`.
-    */
+    * If the function returns a Promise, it will be implicitly called when the promise resolves.
-  send(): void
+    * Otherwise, it will be implicitly called once the function finishes */ send(): void